LoloaBe/email_assistant/readme.md

 ## Prerequisites

 - Python 3.7+
-- A valid OpenAI API key
+- A valid OpenAI API key (if using OpenAI's model)
+- LM Studio running locally (if using local LLM)
 - An email account with IMAP/SMTP access

 ## Installation